 SI-Stations in beacon mode will NOT give a feedback signal when a SIAC registers a contactless punch.
-In this case, the SIAC’s optical and acoustic feedback signals confirm to the athlete that the control code and timestamp have been successfully written to the card.
-A contactless punch is only recorded onto the SIAC and is not recorded in the backup memory of the station.
+In this case, the SIAC’s optical and acoustic feedback signals confirm to the athlete that the control code and timestamp have been successfully written to the SIAC.
+A contactless punch is not recorded in the backup memory of the station.

 As an active device, the SIAC contains a battery.
 It is important to check the SIAC’s battery performance before the event.
 The expected life time of the battery is about 4 years.
 The SIAC’s AIR+ feature is not always active so that power consumption can be reduced, and the battery can last longer.
 The AIR+ functionality becomes active if the athlete punches the CHECK station (after clearing the card) or the SIAC ON station.
 The SIACs AIR+ feature is switched off by punching a FINISH station.
 This is why it is important to avoid that runners pass the finish area accidentally while they are racing.
 SIACs also can be switched off by using a field station configured as SIAC OFF.

 SPORTident AIR+ is fully backward-compatible with the classic system.
 Stations like BS7/8/9 used in AIR+ mode implement the AIR+ functionality in addition to the classic direct punching.
 This means that passive cards (series 5/6/8/9/10/11) can be used for classic direct punching and SIAC can be used for contactless punching in the same event.